mdgspace/recommends/README.md

 - **[JS Hero](https://www.jshero.net/en/home.html)**: This is a JavaScript tutorial with interactive exercises.
 On each page, you will find a lesson and an activity.
 You can answer the task directly on the page and see them running.
 - **[Academind](https://www.youtube.com/channel/UCSJbGtTlrDami-tDGPUV9-w)**: Academind has lots of different types of development videos which would scratch quite a few itches when it comes to learning something new.
 Apart from some web development concepts, it contains tutorials on various other CS fields like data science, android development.
 - **[freeCodeCamp](https://www.youtube.com/c/Freecodecamp)**: Freecodecamp is an open-source community as it provides many best tutorials from different instructors for Python, CSS, React, Data Science, JavaScript, etc.

 #### <b>Backend</b>
 - **[Server-side Web Frameworks](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps/Web_frameworks)**: Overview of backend frameworks technologies like [Django](https://www.djangoproject.com/), [Flask](http://flask.pocoo.org/), [Express](https://expressjs.com/) etc.
 - **[Django Tutorials](https://tutorial.djangogirls.org/en/)**: Django is one of the most customisable and user friendly production level web application backend.
 You can also refer to official [docs](https://docs.djangoproject.com/).
 The documentation itself provides a great tutorial series.
 - **[Django REST Framework Tutorial](https://www.django-rest-framework.org/tutorial/quickstart/)**: Django's implementation to build RESTful APIs without any hassle.
 - **[Flask Tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/index.html)**: Flask is framework to build lighwieght backends swiftly in Python.
+- **[Nodejs Tutorial](https://nodejs.dev/learn)**: Node.js is an open-source server side runtime environment which executes JavaScript code outside of a browser.
+If you decide to learn nodejs, then you may as well learn about **mongoDB, express and react (collectively called MERN stack)** which will be essential if you intend to become a Full Stack Web Developer.

 ### Mobile App Development
 #### <b>Android (Java)</b>